Introduction to Bacon & the Art of Living

 It was after a particularly wet spell and the river was high.
 I was tired after a long journey, eager to get to Johannesburg and my exhaustion caused an error in judgment.
 I should have taken better note of the speed and level of the river.
 We should not have crossed at that time.

-Hans Viljoen had set up the ferry and by 1857 was taking travelers, their horses, and wagons across the Vaal River.
+Hans Viljoen had set up the ferry and by 1857 was taking travellers, their horses, and wagons across the Vaal River.
 Over the years, the crossing became known as Viljoensdrift.
 (2) This was where I was making the crossing.

 Everything went according to plan.
 Just before we reached the Transvaal side of the river, one of the ferry anchors came loose.
 It tilted slightly to one side and dipped into the rushing current.
 As the ferry got pushed down, my wagons started rolling forward.
 Desperately I tried stopping it from the front but it was too heavy.
 On it was Mr. Reeves chickens, salt, maize, and building materials.
 I had little chance.

 On the Transvaal side of the river, a Boer from the Potchefstroom district was waiting to cross himself.
 His name, Oscar Klynveld.
 He was sitting on the bank, on his horse, when the anchor rope came loose.
 With no hesitation, he spurred his horse on and raced towards the ferry while yelling to others on the bank to come and help.